 And another year gives us more chance to have a clearer idea of her needs.
 What support we will need to put in place at school.
 Whether she would in fact be better going to a specialist school.
 And that’s a whole new decision that I’m sure I will struggle to make, I’m sure, but there’s lots of advice out there, such as this post from Big Family Organised Chaos.

 It gives her another year to master some more words and be able to tell the teachers what she needs.
+And it gives us another year to prepare her the best we can, as Kaiden Laverty is doing with his son, Joshua, who also has speech delay.

 I’m now pretty sure that we’re doing the right thing in deciding to defer school entry for Lottie.
 But of course, I’m a parent, so a small bit of doubt still niggles.